We are very lucky in Somerset to have found 16 of the 17 breeding species of UK bats. This is approx one third of all

 Hangs upside down, able to wrap its wings completely around its body while at rest, differing from the greater horseshoe bat whose face can usually be seen.
 Adults are the size of a hanging plum.

 A species locally common in the Mendips, uncommon elsewhere.
 Prefers to roost in older buildings and stone outbuildings.

 Greater Horseshoe bat (Rhinolophus ferrumequinum)

 Horseshoe bats possess a distinctive horseshoe-shaped noseleaf.
-Only found in the south west of England and south west Wales.
-Also hangs upside down, with wings wrapped round its body.
+Only found in the southwest of England and southwest Wales.
+Also hangs upside down, with wings wrapped around its body.
 The adults are the size of a hanging pear.

 Whiskered bat (Myotis mystacinus)

-Slightly smaller than Brandt’s bat but sharing the same shaggy fur.
+Slightly smaller than Brandt’s bat but shares the same shaggy fur.

 Small roosts in older cottages, we have little information on Somerset roosts